pharo-ai/linear-models/README.md

 realValues := #(1 3.5 4 7 3.5 1)
 ```

-So, we can test the accurancy of the model using the metrics that we just installed.
+So, we can test the accuracy of the model using the metrics that we just installed.
 For the previous values, we can compute the r2 score (the coefficient of determination).

 ```st